PacktPublishing/Asynchronous-Programming-in-Rust/ch5/e-fibers-windows/README.md

 The second part is poorly documented.
 I've actually struggled to verify exactly how skipping this will cause a failure on modern Windows but there's [enough references to it](https://probablydance.com/2013/02/20/handmade-coroutines-for-windows/) around from [trustworthy sources](https://github.com/boostorg/context/blob/develop/src/asm/ontop\_x86\_64\_ms\_pe\_gas.asm#L116-L129) that I'm in no doubt we need to go through this.

 You see, Windows wants to store some information about the currently running thread in what it calls the `Thread Information Block`, referred to as `NT_TIB`.
-Specifically it wants access to information about the `Stack Base`and the `Stack Limit`in the `%gs`register.
+Specifically it wants access to information about the `Stack Base` and the `Stack Limit` in the `gs`register.

 > What is the GS register you might ask?
 >
->The answer I found was a bit perplexing.
+>The answer might be a bit perplexing.
 Apparently these segment registers, GS on x64, and FS on x86 was intended by Intel to [allow programs to access many different segments of memory](https://stackoverflow.com/questions/10810203/what-is-the-fs-gs-register-intended-for) that were meant to be part of a persistent virtual store.
 Modern operating systems doesn't use these registers this way as we can only access our own process memory (which appear as a "flat" memory to us as programmers).
 Back when it wasn't clear that this would be the prevailing model, these registers would allow for different implementations by different operating systems.
 See the [Wikipedia article on the Multics operating system](https://en.wikipedia.org/wiki/Multics) if you're curious.

 That means that these segment registers are freely used by operating systems for what they deem appropriate.
 Windows stores information about the currently running thread in the GS register, and Linux uses these registers for thread local storage.